Which company has the cheapest car insurance in Alaska for a bad driving record?

 Average annual rate

-Who is considered high-risk for insurance in Alaska?
+Who is considered a high-risk driver in Alaska?

 Each insurance company has its own rules for deciding who is a high-risk driver.
 But usually, things like a DUI, several tickets or accidents, or serious violations like reckless driving will put you in the high-risk category.

-Cheapest car insurance in Alaska with a DUI
+What company offers the cheapest car insurance in Alaska after a DUI?

-The table below compares average car insurance premiums in Alaska for drivers with a clean record versus those with a DUI.
+The table below shows the average car insurance rates for a clean record vs. a DUI in Alaska.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI